jonhoofficial/Jug-Puzzle-Game/README.md

-# JugPuzzle
+# Jug Puzzle
-A JugPuzzle game developed using Java for the 'Software Design' (CSC207) at the University of Toronto.
+A Jug Puzzle game developed using Java for the 'Software Design' (CSC207) at the University of Toronto.

 Starter code provided by [Professor Arnold Rosenbloom](http://www.cs.toronto.edu/~arnold/), [Professor Larry Zhang](http://www.cs.utoronto.ca/~ylzhang/) and Professor Sadia Sharmin.